 |Temperature Conditions||Varies, but -30C to 50C is pretty common.
 Extreme LED fixtures are available up to 90C||Data shows -40C to ??|

 |Warranty||5 to 10 years.||1-2 years.|

-There you have it, 9 highly backed up and legitimate reasons the fight of LED vs Metal Halide is no longer a fight.
+There you have it, 9 backed up and legitimate reasons the fight of LED vs Metal Halide is no longer a fight.
 LED is a clear winner in every aspect of a light.
-We think of it as the perfect HID Replacement.
+It as the perfect HID Replacement.